 - Only one submission per person will be accepted.

-- Prose stories must not exceed 2,500 words, poems no more than 1,000 words, short graphic novels no more than 15 pages, and photographs must have a caption.
+- Prose stories must not exceed 2,500 words, poems no more than 1,000 words, short comics stories (graphic novels) no more than 15 pages, and photographs must have a caption.

 HOW TO MAKE A SUBMISSION:

 Prose stories and poems must be sent in Word format, graphic novels and photographs in jpeg format to the address: firstname.lastname@example.org.
 The message must include the submission title together with the author's personal details: name, telephone number, postal address, e-mail and date of birth.
 The signed waiver form should also be attached (EN -- FR -- AR -- IT).

 DEADLINE: 28 December 2020 is the deadline for submission of original works in the languages indicated.

 WINNERS: An international jury will examine the works, and select eight winners:

 - a) Two prose submissions – one from the north shore and one from the south,